Persuasion (novel): Plot

 Following Louisa's accident, Anne joins her father and sister in Bath, with Lady Russell also in the city.
 Captain Wentworth visits his older brother Edward in Shropshire.
 Anne finds that her father and sister are flattered by the attentions of their cousin William Elliot, thinking that if he marries Elizabeth, the family fortunes will be restored.
 William flatters Anne and offhandedly mentions that he was "fascinated" with the name of his future wife already being an "Elliot" who would rightfully take over for her late mother, but teasingly refuses to tell her who had talked fondly of her to him in the past.
-Although Anne wants to like William, the attention and his refined manners, she finds his character opaque and difficult to judge.
+Although Anne wants to like William, the attention he pays her and his refined manners, she finds his character opaque and difficult to judge.

 Admiral Croft and his wife arrive in Bath with the news that Louisa is engaged to Captain Benwick.
 Wentworth travels to Bath, where his jealousy is piqued by seeing William courting Anne.
 Anne visits Mrs Smith, an old school friend, who is now a widow living in Bath under straitened circumstances, and in the early days of recovery from serious illness.
-From her, Anne discovers that she was the person who spoke fondly of her to her former friend, William Elliott.
+From her, Anne discovers that she was the person who spoke fondly of her to William Elliott.
 She reveals that beneath William's charming veneer is a cold, calculating opportunist who led Mrs Smith's late husband into debt.
 He had frequently obtained money from the good-natured but easily manipulated Mr Smith before William's marriage to a very wealthy woman, who has since died.
 However, when Mr Smith became ill, William made no attempt to aid his friend.
-Named as the executor to Mr Smith's will before the Smiths learned that William was no true friend, William has done nothing to help Mrs Smith.
-She needs someone to act for her in regards to a property of her husband's, which she is too ill to deal with herself, and too poor to employ someone to do it for her.
+Named as the executor to Mr Smith's will before the Smiths learned of his true nature, William has done nothing to help Mrs Smith.
+She needs someone to act for her in regards to a property of her husband's, which she is too ill to deal with herself and too poor to employ someone to do it for her.
 She asked William to act for her, but he made it clear he had no intention of doing anything.
-Although Mrs Smith believes that William is genuinely attracted to Anne, she feels that his initial aim was to prevent Mrs Clay from marrying Sir Walter — rumours abound in Bath that this is Mrs Clay's aim, along with astonishment that Elizabeth does not realise this — as a new marriage might mean a son for Sir Walter, displacing William as heir to Kellynch Hall.
+Although Mrs Smith believes that William is genuinely attracted to Anne, she feels that his initial aim was to prevent Mrs Clay from marrying Sir Walter — rumours abound in Bath that this is Mrs Clay's aim, along with astonishment that Elizabeth does not realise this.
+A new marriage might mean a son for Sir Walter, displacing William as heir to Kellynch Hall.
 The discovery that the young lady he had admired in Lyme is his cousin Anne is a wonderful bonus for William.